abbreviatedman/spellbound/data/quotes.md

 491
 00:27:39,880 --> 00:27:41,484
-I go back there, and I'm...
+I go back there, and I'm…

 492
 00:27:42,680 --> 00:27:44,170